Top 10 Expense Management software

 2021.
 All-in-one expense management platform Jeeves raises $131M

-Jeeves, which is building an “all-in-one expense management platform” for global startups, is emerging from stealth today with $131 million in total funding.
-The “fully remote” Jeeves describes itself as the first “cross country, cross currency” expense management platform.
-The startup’s offering is currently live in Mexico — its largest market — as well as Colombia, Canada and the U.S., and is currently beta testing in Brazil and Chile.
-Jeeves claims that by using its platform, any company can spin up their finance function “in minutes” and get access to 30 days of credit on a true corporate card, noncard payment rails, as well as cross-border payments.
-Customers can also pay back in multiple currencies, reducing FX (foreign transaction) fees.
+Jeeves, a startup developing an "all-in-one expense management platform" for global startups, has emerged from stealth mode with a total funding of $131 million.
+Jeeves positions itself as the first "cross country, cross currency" expense management platform, catering to fully remote teams.
+The platform is currently available in Mexico, its largest market, as well as Colombia, Canada, and the U.S. Additionally, Jeeves is currently in the beta testing phase in Brazil and Chile.
+Jeeves claims that its platform allows companies to set up their finance function quickly, gaining access to a true corporate card with a 30-day credit period, non-card payment options, and cross-border payment capabilities.
+Customers can also make repayments in multiple currencies, reducing foreign transaction fees.

 2021.
 Zoho Expense gets new interface, Trips and Expense Audit modules